RU09342/lab-6taking-control-over-your-embedded-life-jordan-and-pippen/Precision Control/README.md

 **Figure 7:** 500 kohm Load

-We used the same circuit in Figure 1 to analyze the loading effect.
-However instead of using a PWM signal from the MSP430 we used the waveform generator.
+We used the same circuit in Figure 1 to analyze the loading effect by placing a resistor on the output.
+However instead of using a PWM signal from the MSP430, we used the waveform generator.
 The input of the circuit was a 1V peak-to- peak square wave at a frequency of 40kHz.
-In addition we added a load to the output of our op amp to observe what would happen.
+In addition we added a load to the output of our Integrator to observe what would happen.
 We used loads of 100 Ohms and 500 kOhms.
 As we can see from Figure 6, with a 100 ohm load there is virtually no difference in the triangle signal, compared with the same signal and no load, seen in Figure 5.
 But as the load increased the signal began to turn